 Now that I’ve given you a brief introduction into the burgeoning food culture scene in Helsinki and Finland in general, I hope you will be open enough to try the local delicacies and traditional food during your first/next visit to the region.

-You might just find yourself with a new appreciation for Nordic cuisine along with two new favourite words as you use this throughout your trip.
+You might just find yourself with a new appreciation for Finnish food and cuisine along with two new favourite words as you use this throughout your trip.

 Thank you –> Kiitos